Fractals

 A related set is the Julia set.
 Julia sets are different in that a particular constant used in the calculation yields a completely different graph.
 The mathematics in this case is very similar to that of the Mandelbrot set except that the same constant c is used for the entire computation.

+You can see an interactive version of the Julia Set here.
 Again you can show the self-similarity by dragging a rectangle across any section of the graph you wish to enlarge.

 Some examples are shown in the following video which demonstrates some of these Julia sets.
 The various constants used are points from the Mandelbrot set.